ranja-sarkar/Classification/docs/chapter4.md

 The calibration curve plots the mean predicted probability against the true fraction of positive samples.
 A perfectly calibrated model follows a diagonal line, where the x-axis represents the model’s predicted probability and the y-axis shows the (actual) fraction of positive samples for each probability bin, where binning can be equal-width or equal-frequency.

+## Brier score

+It measures the mean squared difference between the predicted probability and the actual outcome for a number of instances.
+A lower Brier score indicates better calibration, with a perfect score of 0 indicating that the model’s predictions align perfectly with the actual outcomes.

+## Log loss

+It evaluates the match of predicted probability with the true (binary) outcome.
+A lower log-loss value indicates better calibration, with the ideal score being zero.

+It is also known as the (binary) cross-entropy, the loss function to optimize logistic regression.

+# Summary

+It is essential to select the optimal model for the given dataset first and then calibrate it.
+If the data distribution changes over time, the model must be recalibrated periodically.
+The calibration curves become very important, the visualization helps understand the adjustments to the model's probabilistic outputs.
+It is not that Platt scaling and isotonic regression methods are helpful at all times - if the relationship between predicted and true probabiities is non-monotonic in nature, we would not be able to calibrate the model accurately with these methods.